-This is eye-gaze technology, and for thousands of people each year who suffer a sudden injury or illness that leaves them completely paralysed except for their eyes, it’s a potential lifeline.
-Our StarGaze project provides the introduction, support and loan of eye-gaze technology when it matters most - in intensive care right after an accident or sudden illness.
+For the thousands of people each year who suffer a sudden injury or illness that leaves them completely paralysed except for eye movement, eye-gaze technology can be a potential lifeline.
+Our StarGaze service provides the introduction, support and loan of cutting-edge eye-controlled computers when it matters most – in intensive care right after an accident or sudden illness.
 It’s a powerful face-to-face service that has the potential to open the door initially for emergency communication, but can lead to independence in education, work and leisure.

 If you’re a friend, family member or professional involved with someone in intensive care who’s suffered a sudden injury or illness, and you think that eye-gaze technology might be able to help, get in touch.
-We particularly welcome calls from staff at Intensive Care and Rehabilitation Units.Get in touch
+We particularly welcome calls from staff at Intensive Care and Rehabilitation Units.Contact us

 How does eye-gaze work?

-Eye-gaze systems have an inbuilt infrared camera which tracks where your eyes are looking, letting you move the mouse pointer around on the screen.
-You can 'click' by blinking, dwelling (staring at the screen for a certain length of time) or by using a switch that’s plugged in to the computer.
+Eye-gaze systems have inbuilt infrared cameras that track and convert eye movement into mouse pointer movement around the screen.
+Clicking is possible by blinking, dwelling (staring at the screen for a certain length of time) or by using a switch that’s connected to the computer.

-It also means that we’re totally reliant on your support for this exceptionally time and cost-intensive service.
-The cost of each eye-gaze system that we use and loan through StarGaze can run into many thousands of pounds, and during 2014-15 the service cost nearly £160k in total to run.
+We’re totally reliant on your support for this exceptionally time and cost-intensive service.
+The cost of each eye-gaze system that we use and loan can run into many thousands of pounds, and during 2014-15 the service cost nearly £160k in total to run.
+[UPDATE]

 But the benefits can be, and are, truly life-changing.